MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 # Tiny embeddable compiler

-If one wants to compete with the ease of using Lua in your project, it'd be the most convenient for the perfect modding language's compiler to be a single .c file, as that makes linking trivial, no matter what kind of build script is used.
+If one wants to compete with the ease of using Lua in your project, it'd be the most convenient for the perfect modding language's compiler to be a single `grug.c` file, as that makes linking trivial, no matter what kind of build script is used.

 Since it's hard to make a tiny embeddable compiler from scratch, the perfect modding language should be easily transpilable to C, so that the [Tiny C Compiler](https://en.wikipedia.org/wiki/Tiny_C_Compiler) by Fabrice Bellard can do all of the hard compilation work for us.